 Included below is the meditation that Venerable Semkye led during the review, along with extra points brought in from the review itself.

-- Spend some time thinking about the main points from the review: how our bodies get old, sick, and die, how our mind is under the control of afflictions and karma, how we’ve been reborn countless times in this state… As Venerable Semkye said, “Who in their right mind wants to stick around?”
+- Spend some time thinking about the main points from the review: how our body gets old, sick, and dies, how our mind is under the control of afflictions and karma, how we’ve been reborn countless times in this state… As Venerable Semkye said, “Who in their right mind wants to stick around?”

 - Consider that we keep forgetting how disheartening and dissatisfying and painful samsara is.
 Why do you think that is so?
 What distracts you personally from seeing the disadvantages of samsara?

 - Consider that by not taking care of our afflictions as soon as they arise, we put ourselves in great danger!
 We don’t just harm ourselves and others now, we habituate these negativities in our own mind and they can easily ripen at the time of death when we’re powerless to fight them.
 What kind of rebirth can you expect if you’re overwhelmed with afflictions when you die?
 How important is it then to be aware of the situations in which you’re the most vulnerable so that you can give your mind protection and begin to habituate virtue in your mind instead of negativity.

 - Consider that death can happen at any time.
 Think about people you know who have died, as well as those who you have read about in the news.
 Did they die from exhaustion of lifespan?
 Exhaustion of merit?
 Death from failure to avoid danger?
 Consider that you don’t know what karma exists on your mindstream; that anything could ripen at any time and does for people everywhere.
 Get a sense for the uncertainty and instability of samsara.